 Springtime is a great time to explore insects, butterflies, or bugs.
 Focusing on a theme or concept throughout the classroom helps preschoolers think about those concepts in different ways.
-This counting game can support the insect/bug theme and help preschoolers develop important number sense skills.
+This catching bugs counting game for preschoolers can support your insect/bug theme and help preschoolers develop important number sense skills.

 - Plastic and rubber insects

 - Numbered cube

 For containers, I used strawberry baskets saved from the grocery store.
 Any container will work.
 Check the dollar stores or online and use bug houses for even more fun.

 We place the insects in the middle of the table.
 Place them in a basket or scatter them in the middle of the table.

 Children take turns rolling the number cube and identifying the quantity.
 They “catch” that number of insects by using the tongs or tweezers.

 When all of the insects have been caught, the children each count how many insects they caught.
 If you want to compare quantities, talk about the numbers: “11 is more than 8.”
 But don’t focus on who caught more than whom.

 Children can play this game individually or in groups.